 Non-Movement Area Boundary Markings consists of two yellow lines (one solid and one dashed).
+Occasionally, this line may be substituted with a white sign with red text that says "AIRCRAFT ONLY".
 The solid line is located on the non-movement area side, while the dashed yellow line is located on the movement area side.
 A vehicle operator is not to cross from the solid-line side into the movement area.
+In rare cases when an aircraft emergency exists, authorized individuals may cross this marking only while corresponding with air traffic control and only to assist aircraft.
 Only authorized and properly trained personnel from the Department of Aviation, FAA, and other authorized entities may operate ground vehicles on the aircraft movement area.